hiteshstats/hiteshstats/README.md

--👋 Hi, I’m Hitesh Bagade @hiteshstats
+-👋 Hi, My name is Hitesh Bagade @hiteshstats
--👀 I’m a Data Scientist Certified by ETLHive
+-👀 I’m a Microsoft Certified Azure Data Engineer Associate.
+With background in Statistics.
--🌱 My topics of Interest are Machine Learning, GenerativeAI, NLP, Predictive Analysis
+-🌱 My topics of Interest are Big Data Analysis, Machine Learning, GenerativeAI, NLP, Predictive Analysis
--💞️ Have Experience in AWS Deployment of Web Applications, Data Science, NLP
+-💞️ Have Hands on experience on industry projects based on Azure cloud, Big data and advance Machine Learning
 -📫 How to reach me hitesh.bagade9096@gmail.com

 <!---